Theresa Knorr: Arrests, convictions and aftermath

 After escaping from her mother, Terry attempted to report her sisters' murders to the Utah police, but they dismissed her stories as fiction, as did a therapist she visited.
 On October 28, 1993, Terry phoned the hotline for the Fox television program America's Most Wanted, and was told to contact detectives in Placer County, California, where Suesan's body had been found.
 Placer County detectives took her claims seriously and followed up with an investigation, soon linking the two Jane Does found in the area in 1984 and 1985 to Terry's detailed stories of her sisters' deaths.
 William Knorr was arrested on November 4, 1993, in Woodland, California, where he had been living and working.
 Robert Knorr Jr. was charged with his sisters' murders while he was serving his 16-year sentence in an Ely, Nevada, prison; William and Robert's stories tallied very closely.
 On November 10, 1993, Knorr herself was arrested at her home in Salt Lake City.
 At the time of her arrest she was using her maiden name of "Cross" and working as a caregiver for her landlord's 86-year-old mother.

 On November 15, 1993, Theresa Knorr was charged with two counts of murder, two counts of conspiracy to commit murder, and two special circumstances charges: multiple murder and murder by torture.
 Knorr initially pleaded not guilty, but then made a deal with the prosecution after learning that her son Robert Jr. had agreed to testify against her in exchange for a reduced sentence.
 She pleaded guilty on the condition that she be spared the death penalty.
 On October 17, 1995, Knorr was sentenced to two consecutive life sentences.
 She is incarcerated at California Institution for Women in Chino, California.
 Knorr had a parole hearing in July 2019, but was denied release.
+To this day, she does not take full responsibility for the deaths of her daughters.
+She admits to killing Suesan, saying she was drunk and hallucinating demons that she wanted to free Suesan from.
+However, Knorr blames Terry for not only shooting Suesan, but also accusing her of selling Sheila into prostitution and killing her.